 Lamar CAD personnel interact with other assessment officials through professional trade organizations including Texas Association of Appraisal Districts, Texas Rural Chief Appraisers, Texas Association of Assessing Officers, and International Association of Assessing Officers.
-The Lamar CAD staff strives to maintain appraisal skills and professionalism by continuing education in the form of courses that are offered by the above listed associations and approved by TDLR.
+The Lamar CAD staff strives to maintain appraisal skills and professionalism by continuing education in the form of courses that are offered by the above listed associations and the Board of Tax Professional Examiners.
 Occasionally courses are offered locally to minimize cost and increase scheduling flexibility.